AI Summary

 Cons

-• MySQL’s relational property makes entire stack less efficient
+- MySQL’s relational property makes the entire stack less efficient

-• Switching between coding in Python and PHP on the server-side and JavaScript on the client-side are a disruption to the development workflow
+- Switching between coding in Python and PHP on the server-side and JavaScript on the client-side is a disruption to the development workflow

 Brands using LAMP